mrhdias/perl6-Imlib2/README.md

 Description
 -----------
-Perl 6 binding for [Imlib2][2], a featureful and efficient image manipulation library, which produces high quality, anti-aliased output.
+Raku binding for [Imlib2][2], a featureful and efficient image manipulation library, which produces high quality, anti-aliased output.

 Installation
 ------------